Doug McMillon: CEO of Walmart, Inc. (2014–2026)

 As CEO, McMillon sought to make a "positive difference" in other issues.
 On March 31, 2015, McMillon issued a statement urging Arkansas Gov. Asa Hutchinson to veto the state's "religious freedom" bill.
 McMillon said the bill "threatens to undermine the spirit of inclusion present throughout the state of Arkansas and does not reflect the values we proudly uphold".

 In June 2015, McMillon said the company would stop selling Confederate flag merchandise following the shooting of nine black churchgoers in Charleston, South Carolina.
 McMillon altered Walmart's gun sales.
 He told CNNMoney in an interview that Walmart's selection of firearms should be geared towards hunters and sports shooters.
 In August 2015, the company ceased sales of military-style semiautomatic weapons.

 Forbes named McMillon to its World's Most Powerful People list in 2014, 2015 and 2016 where he ranked No. 29, No. 32, No. 27 respectively.
 ExecRank ranked McMillon No. 4 on its 2015 list of top CEOs for large companies.

 In December 2016, McMillon joined a business forum assembled by then president-elect Donald Trump to provide strategic and policy advice on economic issues.
 In August 2017, McMillon wrote a rebuke of President Trump's response to the violent protests Charlottesville, Virginia in an email to all employees and on the internal company website that is viewable by the public.
 The statement said the President, "missed a critical opportunity to help bring our country together".
 A company spokesman said McMillon would continue to serve on a presidential advisory council on economic development.

-In September 2019, McMillion announced that the company would no longer sell ammunition used for handguns and military-style weapons.
+In September 2019, McMillon announced that the company would no longer sell ammunition used for handguns and military-style weapons.
 This policy update came as a result of the mass shooting which took place at a Walmart in El Paso, Texas in August 2019.
-McMillion's actions to create a dialogue and take actions around the issue, set a new precedent for how corporations and their leaders address these matters.
+McMillon's actions to create a dialogue and take actions around the issue, set a new precedent for how corporations and their leaders address these matters.

+In 2023, McMillon's total compensation from Walmart was $27 million, or 976 times the median employee pay at Walmart for that year.

+In November 2025, Walmart announced McMillon would retire as CEO starting next year after over a decade in the role.
+At the time of the announcement, McMillon had overseen a 400%+ rise in Walmart shares, equating to more than $576 billion in market capitalization.

 Personal life

 McMillon lives with his wife, Shelley, in Bentonville, Arkansas.
 They have two sons.
-Doug McMillon is a born-again Christian.